recalledz/project-start/docs/23-raids.md

 # 23 – Raids

 Night raids play out as a vertical autobattler.
-Raiders gather above the fight line and strike from above while disciples line up below to defend the Water Orb.
+Raiders gather above a soft gradient band marking the fight boundary while disciples line up below to defend the Water Orb.

 Raid behaviour is entirely data‑driven.
 A raid is started by calling `startRaid(config)` where `config` provides: